-On successful completion of the course, students will be able POs related to to COs CO1 Demonstrate the knowledge on differ tools used in carpentry, PO1 fitting, sheet metal, basic machining process, house wiring and plumbing sections CO2 Analyze the basic pipeline connection using different joining PO2 connections CO3 Design small components using different materials includes PO3 wood, GI sheet and MS plates CO4 Apply basic electrical engineering tools on the house wiring PO5 practice CO5 Follow the ethical principles in while doing the exercises.
-PO8 CO6 Do the exercises effectively as an individual and as a team PO9 member in a group.
+On POs related to to COs CO1 Demonstrate the knowledge on differ tools used in carpentry, fitting, sheet metal, basic machining process, house wiring and plumbing sections PO1 CO2 Analyze the basic pipeline connection using different joining connections PO2 CO3 Design small components using different materials includes wood, GI sheet and MS plates PO3 CO4 Apply basic electrical engineering tools on the house wiring practice PO5 CO5 Follow the ethical principles in while doing the exercises.
+PO8 CO6 Do the exercises effectively as an individual and as a team member in a group.
+PO9

-CO7 Communicate verbally among team members and in written PO10 form, the understanding about the trade exercises.
-CO8 Continue updating their skill related to trades.
+CO7 Communicate verbally among team members and in written form, the understanding about the trade exercises.
+PO10 CO8 Continue updating their skill related to trades.
 PO12